datalocaltmp/datalocaltmp.github.io/_posts/2023-07-17-Visualizing-Android-Code-Coverage-Pt.2.md

-In [part one](https://datalocaltmp.github.io/visualizing-android-code-coverage-pt-1.html) of this series  I described how to vizualize Android application code using Dragon Dance + Frida + Lighthouse + Ghidra.
+In [part one](https://datalocaltmp.github.io/visualizing-android-code-coverage-pt-1.html) of this series I described how to visualize Android application code using Dragon Dance + Frida + Lighthouse + Ghidra.
 Though there is one big hang-up, what if you **don't have root** or **want to examine a non-app process**.

 Fear not!
 For those of us who want to brave the world of non-app processes or are condemned to the lowly shell user, there is another solution explained within.

-TL;DR: New tool [here](https://github.com/datalocaltmp/frida-cov) to generate code coverage for Android executables on non-rooted devices.
+TL;DR: New tool [here](https://github.com/datalocaltmp/frida-cov) to generate code coverage for Android executables on non-rooted devices, description below.

 ![coverage_path](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/coverage_path.webp)